Skip to content

 # [...]

-ctrl.view_update = view.update # <-- Capture update method (will be useful later)
+self.server.ctrl.view_update = self.view.update # <-- Capture update method (will be useful later)

-ctrl.view_reset_camera = view.reset_camera # <-- Capture reset_camera method
+ctrl.view_reset_camera = self.view.reset_camera # <-- Capture reset_camera method

 hide_details=True,